surajprasad13/WeatherApp/README.md

 ---

 We hope you enjoy using the Weather App!
-If you encounter any issues or have suggestions for improvement, please feel free to open an issue on our [GitHub repository](https://github.com/your-username/weather-app).
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue on our [GitHub repository](https://github.com/surajprasad13/WeatherApp).

-For inquiries, contact us at <weatherapp@example.com>.
+For inquiries, contact us at surajvishwakarma830@gmail.com

-*(This README template is for demonstration purposes and may require customization based on your actual project's structure and technologies.)*
+@surajprasad13